JetBrains/kotlin/GRADLE_PLUGIN.md

 There are several ways to describe a library used by an artifact:

 * Specify a library file directly.
-One may specify it using the `file` method of the `libraries` script block.
-All objects accepted by the [`Project.file`](https://docs.gradle.org/current/dsl/org.gradle.api.Project.html#org.gradle.api.Project:file(java.lang.Object)) method may be passed there:
+You can specify it using the `file` method of the `libraries` script block.
+All the objects accepted by the [`Project.file`](https://docs.gradle.org/current/dsl/org.gradle.api.Project.html#org.gradle.api.Project:file(java.lang.Object)) method may be passed there: